bnreine/grocery_list/README.md

 7. Make config files to say where everything goes
 8. Deploy to heroku (bnreine-grocery-list)
 9. Make static page with nav bar
+10. create test and dev database
+11. Use sequelize for ORM
+12. Seed data in list